marlonmuthiani/htfframework/java/executables/README.md

-# HFT Framework java execution
+run backtest# HFT Framework java execution

 Algorithm connections are going to be configured on AlgorithmConnectorConfiguration